Sigma-Ryden/SerializationFixture/README.md

 - All arithmetic types
 - Enum or scoped enum
 - Static or dynamic array
+- Data tracking:
-- Raw & Smart pointers (with data tracking)
+- - Raw & Smart pointer
+- - Reference (as alias)
 ### Serialization of standard library types:
 - C++11: string, vector, map, and many others
 - C++17: any, optional, variant